Abashidzeofficial/Todo-UI/README.md

 - Git: Version control system for tracking changes and collaborating with others.
 - GitHub Actions (Optional): Automate your workflow with GitHub Actions for seamless deployment.

-## Getting Started

-To get started with the Todo UI app locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/YourUsername/Todo-UI.git`
-2. Navigate to the project directory: `cd Todo-UI`
-3. Install dependencies: `npm install`
-4. Start the development server: `npm start`

-Open your web browser and visit `http://localhost:3000` to see the app in action.

 ## Contribution